 Flameside Chat viewers are given the opportunity to submit questions in advance or live during the broadcast.
 Episodes are live-streamed through the Hangouts app, which automatically pushes the broadcast to YouTube.
 Viewers can watch via a link on Google+ or YouTube and submit comments for hosts to answer during their talks.
 They can also tweet @CentreAlumni with the hashtag #flameside, and the moderator can incorporate those comments and questions.

-Previous episodes of Flameside Chat can be viewed on the Centre Alumni YouTube Channel or by following the links below.
+Previous episodes of Flameside Chat can be viewed on the Centre Alumni YouTube Channel.

 View the entire series of Flameside Chat episodes here: